slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"How to write compelling characters?
 It’s easy, just make them contradictions.
 To be human is to be a contradiction."*

 > *"If there is one thing you can count on, it’s human greed.
-And I'm not pretending I'm above it myself."*
+And I’m not pretending I’m above it myself."*

-> *"The problem with people who have no vices is that generally you can be pretty sure they're going to have some pretty annoying virtues."
+> *"The problem with people who have no vices is that generally you can be pretty sure they’re going to have some pretty annoying virtues."
 -- Elizabeth Taylor*

 > *"I am lonely, yet not everybody will do.
 I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them»."